-Allows the manager to set up Auto Logon.
+5. Auto logon - Allows the manager to set up Auto Logon.
 When enabled, the system will attempt to log on the user as specified in the user and password fields.
-Note that these fields are NOT linked to the user administration table.
-Thus changing user names and passwords in the table will break the auto logon feature until the user and password are updated in the auto logon fields.
+Note: These fields ARE NOT linked to the user administration table.

+Changing usernames and passwords in the table will break the auto logon feature until the user and password are updated in the auto logon fields.